Sparkleleuk/Sustainability_Matters/_posts/2017-11-22-throttled.markdown

 This should concern you.
 The theft of customer and driver data is worrisome in itself, but that it took Uber one year to disclose it makes the breach even worse.
 It makes you wonder about the extent of the damage and the company's readiness to plug cybersecurity holes.
 It also makes you wonder, *what other skeletons can the company be hiding in its closet?*

+*The wall of shame*

 Uber has been rocked by [one scandal after another](http://money.cnn.com/2017/05/05/technology/uber-crises/index.html?iid=EL).
 Female workers have accused the company of tolerating sexual harassment, opening a pandora's box of gender-related issues in Silicon Valley.
 Then its former CEO, Travis Kalanick, was discovered to have written ["sex rules"](https://www.recode.net/2017/6/8/15765514/2013-miami-letter-uber-ceo-kalanick-employees-sex-rules-company-celebration) for a company party in 2013.
 Then, it was investigated for using its Greyball software to evade regulators.
 Then, it was embroiled in a dispute with Google over alleged theft of Google's self-driving cars.
 With a data breach to add to its wall of shame, the company's reputation is taking a beating.

 *Dear Uber*

-We love how you disrupted the taxi industry, bruh, but trust, once broken, takes time to rebuild.
+We love how you disrupted the taxi industry, bruh.
+But trust, once broken, takes time to rebuild.
+In the meantime, we've downloaded the Lyft app.